dccircuit/IGME-330-Spring-2024/syllabus.md

 <hr>

 ## VI.
-Grading - THIS IS NOT YET FINALIZED.
+Grading

-### VI-A. Exams (40%)
+### VI-A. Exams (30%)
-- 3 written exams covering concepts, as well as "write some code" questions.
-There will be several sample/practice quizzes given to help you study for these
+- There will be two main exams (You can think of them as a midterm and final) covering concepts, as well as "write some code" questions.
+You will be given various styles of quizzes to help you study for these.

+### VI-B. Quizzes (10%)
+- There will be a variety of low-pressure quiz experiences.
+There will some combination of:
+  - Study Quizzes: based on readings & taken online with multiple attempts allowed
+  - Practice Quizzes: taken in class with a limited timeframe, but for a relatively low grade value, and
+  - Take-home Quizzes: one-attempt quizzes with open access to materials while you take it.

+### VI-C. Exercises (20%)
+- There will be approximately 20 exercises assigned during the semester that help you learn and practice concepts and get ready for the major "homeworks".
+Some may be worth more or less than others and they may be of various types:
+  - Practice Exercises: Exercises that help you build something similar to what you'll need to do in the future.
+  - Check-off Exercises: Exercises started in class that we will ask you to complete and submit.
+  - Other Exercises: Activities or Assignments that you'll be asked to complete and submit (or answer a couple questions about) to round out your web development knowledge or pick up an extra skill that you might want to use on a homework.

-### VI-B. Homework Assignments (30%)
+### VI-B. Homework Assignments (36%)
-- Substantial assignments that you will given a week to complete, 5 or 6 of these will be assigned during the semester
+- Sometime referred to as "mini-projects"  Substantial assignments that you will given a week or so to complete, approximately 4 of these will be assigned during the semester.
+When possible we'll try to provide ways for you to alter the project in a way that makes it better as a portfolio piece.

-### VI-C. Practice Exercises (20%)
-- there will be approximately 20 of these take-home exercises assigned during the semester

-### VI-D. In-class/take-home Checkoffs (10%)
-- These will often be small in-class demos or challenges that you will need to post prior to leaving class for the day
-- Others will be short out-of-class assignments such as "Watch this XHR/JSON video walkthough and get the code working"

-### VI-E. Attendance/Participation
+### VI-E. Attendance/Participation (4%)*
+- If you are always on time for class, have no unexcused absences, and participate in any critiques or Slack-based activities that are expected, you'll get these 4 percentage points.
+  - Each unexcused absence will deduct 1%, considerable lateness will deduct 0.5%.
+After you've lost these 4 points, * **each additional occurance will deduct 5% from your final course average.**
 - Missing class (or being habitually late) will often do harm to your performance in this class.
-Excessive absences can result in a deduction from your final course average:
-  - 3 absences = -5% from final course average
-  - 4 absences = -10% from final course average
-  - 5 absences = -20% from final course average
-  - An so on ...
-  - Being late counts as 1/2 of an absence
-  - You can request to be excused from a class meeting for a school or career related opportunity  - write your instructor *in advance* of that class meeting.
+  - You can request to be excused from a class meeting for a school or career related opportunity - write your instructor (via Slack DM) *in advance* of that class meeting.
   - If you can't attend class for any reason, always let us know *in advance*.
-But be advised that if you are not given advance permission by your instructor to miss a class meeting, an absence will not be excused unless there is documentation of the reasons for that absence by RIT
+Simply telling us *afterward* that "I didn't come cause I was too sick", for example, will not automatically excuse your absence.

 ### VI-F. Grade Scale